Sadia Kabeya: Early life

+Sadia Kabeya was born in the Lewisham area of London on 22 February 2002, the daughter of Lisa and Gilbert Kabeya.
+Her father is Congolese, whilst her maternal grandfather was Jamaican; her parents met after her father moved to England in his twenties.
+A talented teenage athlete, Kabeya was introduced to rugby as a student at Harris City Academy in Croydon, where her PE teacher was Bryony Cleall.
+She joined Streatham-Croydon RFC as a teenager and later attended Loughborough University.

 Club career

 Kabeya first played for Richmond Women before moving to Wasps Women and then Loughborough Lightning.

 International career

-In September 2019 Kabeya captained England U18s in the 2019 Rugby Europe Women's U18 Sevens Championship.
-She made her international debut for the senior England 15s team on 14 November 2021 against Canada and played against Italy as England took the grand slam in the 2022 Women's Six Nations Championship.
+In September 2019, Kabeya captained the England U18s in the Rugby Europe Women's U18 Sevens Championship.

+She made her international debut for the senior England 15s team on 14 November 2021 against Canada.
+She played against Italy as England took the grand slam in the 2022 Women's Six Nations Championship.

 In September 2021, Kabeya was named in the England squad for the COVID-delayed 2021 Rugby World Cup and started in the opening game against Fiji, where she was named Player of the Match.

+On 17 March 2025, she was called into England's squad for the Women's Six Nations Championship.

+She was named in England's side for the 2025 Women's Rugby World Cup.
+She was named Player of the Match for her performance in the final.